yashmadan123/mslearn-openai/Instructions/Labs/prompt-eng-gettingstarted.md

 1. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.

-This hands-on-lab will help you to master prompt engineering by crafting effective prompts with Azure OpenAI Playground to shape AI responses.
+This hands-on lab will help you master prompt engineering by crafting effective prompts with Azure OpenAI Playground to shape AI responses.
 You'll apply these techniques to enhance advertising emails and categorize articles, learning to optimize AI outputs for various use cases.

 ## Support Contact